Shamya/L-Statistic-for-Transition-Likelihood/README.md

 ### How to run the code?
 Like any other py script!

-Input File - affect\_sequences.csv
+Input File - affect\_sequences.csv <br>
 The file should contain sequence of affect observations for each student and each observer if there are multiple observers.
 Format your input file to read <student ID>,<observer1>,<observer2> in each line.
-Check sample file for example.
+Check sample file for example. <br>
 Verify the following before running the code -
 - data should be sorted by student_id
 - set appropriate delimiter in code